Jacob Epstein: The Strand sculptures, 1908

-The Tomb of Oscar Wilde, 1908-1912
+The Tomb of Oscar Wilde, 1908–1912

 Near the end of 1908, without any prior discussion or advance warning, Robbie Ross announced that Epstein was the chosen sculptor for a new tomb of Oscar Wilde in the Père Lachaise Cemetery, Paris.
 After a period spent studying Wilde's writings, Epstein designed a monument featuring a large statue of Narcissus.
-After several months, he changed his mind and destroyed that, almost-complete, monument in favour of a new design carved directly in stone.
+After several months, he changed his mind and destroyed the almost complete work in favour of a new design carved directly in stone.
 The decision to carve directly in stone, then a new and radical departure for contemporary sculptors, may reflect the influence of Epstein's then friend and collaborator Eric Gill.
-Throughout the second half of 1910, Epstein and Gill met on an almost daily basis, but eventually they fell out.
+Throughout the second half of 1910, Epstein and Gill met on an almost daily basis, but eventually fell out.
 Earlier that year they had held long discussions with other artists, including Augustus John and Ambrose McEvoy, about the formation of a religious brotherhood.
 They also planned the construction on the Sussex Downs of a colossal monument to art, which Gill referred to "as a sort of twentieth-century Stonehenge."
 During the time they worked together, both Epstein and Gill produced significant works on similar themes, notably Epstein's Sun God and Gill's Cocky Kid and they both carved portrait heads of Romilly John.
-Epstein's third Romilly John head, entitled Rom, and another carving called Sun Goddess, show the influence of oriental and Egyptian art on Epstein and how far he was moving away from more classical and accepted traditions of sculpture.
+Epstein's third Romilly John head, entitled Rom, was carved from a rectangular limestone block, which he retained, complete with chisel-marks, as a base for the child's head, so that it appeared as if the figure had emerged from the rock.
+Both Rom, and another carving called Sun Goddess, show the influence of Oriental and Egyptian art on Epstein and how far he was moving away from more classical and accepted traditions of sculpture.

 Epstein spent nine months in Gill's studio at Ditchling carving, from a block of Hopton Wood stone, the new design for Wilde's tomb and for which Gill designed the inscription.
 This design was clearly influenced by the massive Assyrian sculptures Epstein knew from the British Museum and featured, in his words "a vast, winged figure ... the conception of poet as messenger" with smaller figures representing Fame, Intellectual Pride and Luxury.
 In June 1912, Epstein had the completed tomb displayed in his London studio for public viewing.
 The work received positive reviews and was highly praised in the British press, including by publications that had been critical of the Strand statues.